 One aspect of the installation is a wall mounted modem (known as an ONT – Optical Network Terminal), which goes between the fibre connection outside and your router.
 No matter which ISP you’re with, OpenReach will have installed this for you and it will be one of their branded boxes.

 They’ve gone through a number of different models but, right now, are installing a compact little box made by Nokia.
 This is what it should look like…

 Yes, this is mine.

-Underneath the box, from left to right, are 3 connectors – power, optical fibre in, LAN out.
-That last one is what goes to your router.
+Underneath the box, from left to right, are 3 connectors – power, LAN out, optical fibre in, That middle one is the one that goes to your router.

 As you can see there are 4 lights at the top of the OpenReach Full Fibre modem – Power, LOS (Loss of Service or Loss of Signal), PON (Passive Optical Network) and LAN (Local Area Network – but you know this one, right?).
 Think of LOS as showing a cut in the fibre connection, whereas PON is indicating your connection at the other end of the network.

 Here’s what those lights really mean…

 |Power||Off||There is no power to the ONT.
 Check the power cable is properly in (the one on the left-hand side) and that the mains connection on the other end is switched on.|